 This classic cocktail was originally created for use by the Royal Navy.
 In the 1800s, it was common to give sailors bitters as a medicinal treatment.
 By mixing it with gin, it was more palatable and the gin would have certainly added to its appeal.

-You may also hear the name "gin pahit" in 19th century sailing stories like those by W. Somerset Maugham.
-This is the essentially the same drink, the name has simply been lost to time.
+You may also hear the name "gin pahit" in 19th-century sailing stories like those by W. Somerset Maugham.
+This is essentially the same drink, the name has simply been lost to time.
 The word "pahit" is Malay for "bitters."